nzakas/understandinges6/manuscript/09-Classes.md

 let person = PersonClass.create("Nicholas");
 ```

-The `PersonClass` definition defines a single static method called `create()` by adding the `static` keyword.
+The `PersonClass` definition has a single static method called `create()`.
+The method syntax is the same as for `sayName()` with the exception of the `static` keyword.
 You can use the `static` keyword on any method or accessor property definition within a class.
 The only restriction is that you cannot use `static` with the `constructor` method definition.

-I> Just as with other class members, static members are not enumerable by default.
+W> Static members are not accessible from instances.
+You must always access static members from the class directly.

 ## Derived Classes